 This idea may seem like a God-send if you’re an extrovert.

 On the other hand, all the introverts are back-spacing as fast as they can, internally shouting, “Abort!
 Abort!”

 Here’s the thing, like it or not: Conversation is one of the most productive forms of problem-solving.

-You may be amazed how much getting an objective opinion can change your perspective and lighten your mental burden.
+You may be amazed by how much getting an objective opinion can change your perspective and lighten your mental burden.